Retro

 AT89C2051 MCU

-This was a 8051 with on board 2KB flash, a couple of timer counters, a USART, comparator, what a great mcu in the 90’s.
+This is a 8051 with on board 2KB flash, a couple of timer counters, a USART, comparator, what a great mcu in the 90’s.
 It was far, far easier than wiring up a cpu, ram, rom, timers, I/O etc.

 _images/AT89C2051.jpg